brandonhilkert/sucker_punch/README.md

 end
 ```

-If the `workers` method is not set, the default is 1 per CUP core.
+If the `workers` method is not set, the default is 1 per CPU core.

 ## Perform In